rkshaon/software-engineering-preparation/API/WebFramework/Django/create_project.md

-# Create Django Project
+# Create Django Project and App

-After installing Django
+## Create Project
+Let's assume you have installed Django in your virtual environment.